 The origins of the Palm Grove date back to the X century when the Arabs relocated the city to its current site.
 The Moorish cultivation methods employed in Elche centuries ago have survived to the present day.

-The palms inside the city of Elche form one of the most beautiful parks I´ve ever been to.
-It even reminds me of an oasis or one of Spain´s magical forests.
+A walk through The Town Park of Elche, Valencia reminded me of Spain´s magical forests.
 While it was extremely hot outside – strolling down the park´s alleys was quite pleasant.
-Honestly, I´ve never realized palms would have this refreshing effect on me… Moreover, the park had some rare palm species, so a simple walk also ended up being a cultural visit as well.
+Honestly, I´ve never realized palms would have such a refreshing effect on me.
+Moreover, the park had some rare palm species, so a simple walk ended up being a cultural visit as well.

-Another famous symbol of the city is The Lady of Elche, one of the most famous sculptures in the world.
-Currently, it is kept in the National Archaeological Museum in Madrid.
-However, recently, due to the inauguration of the Archaeological and History Museum of Elche, the bust was back in its hometown for almost 6 months, where the Lady of Elche was valued at 15 million euros, for the insurance purposes.
-The largest palm grove in Europe and one of the world´s most famous sculptures… not bad for a city that can´ t be found in most of the international tourist guidebooks!
+The most iconic symbol of the city is La Dama de Elche (The Lady of Elche) – one of the most famous sculptures in the world.
+It is currently kept in the National Archaeological Museum in Madrid.
+However, during the inauguration of The Archaeology and History Museum of Elche, the bust was back in its hometown for almost 6 months, where the Lady of Elche was valued at 15 million euros (for insurance purposes).